To mark our 30th anniversary issue, we look back over 30 years of Decanter at the events which have shaped Decanter – and the wine world – since 1975

 decanter.com’s most viewed news story ever, as Robert Parker and Jancis Robinson MW lock horns over Château Pavie 2003, drawing the battle lines of taste down the mid-atlantic ridge.
 Robinson says the wine is ‘ridiculous’, Parker ‘sublime’.

-Sarah Kemp, publishing director, on the challenges faced over the years:
+Sarah Kemp, publishing director, on the challenges faced over 30 years of Decanter:

 Introducing readers to their heroes and heroines – the wine producers – was a logical next step.
 The Decanter Fine Wine Encounters have been a huge success and we now welcome over 4,000 people a year.
 With names like Lafite, Mouton, Antinori, Stag’s Leap Wine Cellars and Vega Sicilia present, the encounters, masterclasses and dinners are always sold out.

-But just as the world has changed, so has Decanter.
+30 years of Decanter the magazine has seen many changes.
 At the height of the crazy dot-com boom in 2000 we launched decanter.com.
 Today, unlike many websites, we are still here, supplying – and breaking – daily, unmissable wine news.
 Four months after an April Fools’ news story on a possible sixth first growth in Bordeaux, we’re still getting emails from Scandinavia, Alabama and India asking if the announcement has been made.

 Another major step was launching the Decanter World Wine Awards in 2004.
 Keeping with our philosophy of having only respected experts comment on wine, we put together the greatest panel of wine tasters ever assembled.
 The industry endorsed the inaugural awards by sending in a resounding 20% more wines this year.
 The results will be announced next month, while the remaining wine will be auctioned off at Christie’s in aid of our chosen charity, WaterAid.
 Last year we raised over £25,000.